sharic/GetAndCleanDataProject/CodeBook.md

 | value        | Measurement value in units described under *File: features.txt* above.
 Values range from -1 to 1 with 8 digits after the decimal                       | -0.99338166, 0.350949780, …                   |

-**5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
+**5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.**

  Note: Based on the instructions in Step #5, I made the following choices: